Societal breakdown in the Gaza Strip during the Gaza war: Al-Mujaida clan

-On 3 October 2025, clashes in Khan Yunis erupted between Hamas' Arrow Unit and gunmen from the al-Mujaida clan.
+On 3 October 2025, clashes in Khan Yunis erupted between Gaza Interior Ministry's Arrow Unit and gunmen from Al-Mujaida clan.
 Hamas said that its forces launched a raid to detain supposed collaborators with Israel.
-The BBC said that Hamas forces killed 5 members of the clan, and armed clan members killed 11 Hamas men.
-The CSF said they fought the Hamas forces alongside clan members, with Israeli air support.
-The situation deescalated following the mediation of local elders and an exchange of bodies of the deceased.
+The CTSF said they fought the Hamas forces alongside clan members, with Israeli air support.
+Ultimately, on 12 October, the clan agreed to hand over unlicensed weapons to Hamas, and affirmed support for them in combating "security chaos".
+This pledge reportedly came about due to the raid having effectively "decimated" the clan into submission.